DeepLearnI/demo-project/TUTORIAL.md

 ## 1 Hello, world!

 To the right of this pane, you will see `main.py`.
 This is a piece of code that was quickly written by one of our machine learning engineers _without using Foundations_.

-The model is a language generator [TODO Mohammed doesn't like this].
-We train it on some Shakespearean text so that we're able to synthesize new text that sounds like Shakespeare.
+The model is a language generator.
+We train it on some Shakespearean text, and the resultant model will be able to synthesize new text that sounds (ostensibly) like Shakespeare.

 Note that this code is nothing special right now; just some basic Python libraries and TensorFlow.
 We don't really have to modify it at all in the beginning to just run it on a cluster of GPU machines using Foundations.

+The code is set to use a small number of epochs, so the early output will be low quality or even nonsensical; this is just for speed, we'll increase the number of epochs later in the tutorial.

 ### 1.1 Submit job

 Using this one command, we're going to take the code and run it on a remote server with a GPU, all with this one command!

 Underneath you'll see a terminal.

-Start by `cd`ing into the project directory:
+Use the command below to `cd` into the project directory:

 ```bash
 $ cd experiments/text_generation_simple
 ```

-Go ahead and copy this command into the terminal, adding your own `--project-name` if you like:
+Go ahead and copy this command into the terminal

 ```bash
 $ foundations deploy --env scheduler